Jovan Jovanović Zmaj Gymnasium: Second school building

-The grammar school continued its work up to great revolutionary events of 1848.
-On June 12, 1849 there was a disastrous bombing of Novi Sad from the Petrovaradin fortress.
+The gymnasium continued its work up to the Hungarian Revolution of 1848.
+On June 12, 1849 Novi Sad was bombed from the Petrovaradin fortress.
 2004 of 2812 buildings in the town were burnt down.
-Among them there was the grammar school building.
+Among them there was the gymnasium building.
 Beside the building all the didactical equipment and valuable collection for nature study were destroyed.
-The attempt to save the library was not successful because the books were moved to Almaška Temple (The Church of Three Holy Hierarchs) which was also burnt down.
+The attempt to save the library was not successful because the books were moved to Almaš Orthodox Church (Church of the Tree Holy Hierarchs) which was also burnt down.

-Terrible war raging caused the school to continue its work only in October 1852.
-Greatly impoverished the council on the Serbian Orthodox Church collected enough money to enable it happen with enormous effort.
-It was reopened as an incomplete four-class grammar school which was not accredited.
-The curriculum at that time included the following subjects: History with Geography, Religious Lessons, Latin, Greek, German, Serbian and Arithmetic.
-The administration of four-class grammar school was a great load for the Patronage and the council of the Orthodox Church in Novi Sad.
-The help unexpectedly came from Vienna from the emperor Frantz Joseph personally.
-It came to Novi Sad on September 27, 1860 and included an offer to finance the school from the state funds and enable it to become a complete eight-class school, but on condition that it preserved its religious and national character.
-The offer was gladly accepted, but five years had passed before Hungarian regency council informed the Patronage that it was ordered by emperor's resolution to raise the school in Novi Sad to the level of a great grammar school with eight classes.
-The emperor Frantz Joseph accredited the school with the same resolution.
+The revolution caused the school to pause its function until October 1852.
+Greatly impoverished the council on the Serbian Orthodox Church collected enough money to reopen the school.
+It was reopened as an incomplete four-class gymnasium which was not accredited.
+The curriculum at that time included the following subjects: History with Geography, Religious Lessons, Latin, Greek, German, Serbian and Arithmacy.
+The administration of four-class gymnasium was a great load for the Patronage and the council of the Orthodox Church in Novi Sad.
+The help unexpectedly came from Vienna from the Emperor Franz Joseph I of Austria personally.
+It came to Novi Sad on 27 September 1860 and included an offer to finance the school from the state funds and enable it to become a complete eight-class school, but on condition that it preserved its religious and national character.
+The offer was gladly accepted, but five years had passed before Hungarian regency council informed the Patronage that it was ordered by emperor's resolution to raise the school in Novi Sad to the level of a great gymnasium with eight classes.
+Emperor Franz Joseph I accredited the school with the same resolution.